Note: There are affiliate links in this post. See full disclosure.

 PRINT by clicking on above thumbnail.
 Save to your desktop, then open and print.

-Healthy Clean Eating Grocery List for Beginners (Clean Eating)
+Healthy Clean Eating Grocery List for Beginners (How to eat clean)

 Healthy Clean Eating fats:

 Nuts and Seeds – Nuts and seeds are included as a healthy fat.
 Eat high omega 3 and omega 6 nuts/seeds.
 Always read labels – nuts or seeds that are the only ingredient on the label is best.
 Don’t be afraid of healthy fats.
 They are essential to living a healthy life.
 [Search Amazon for nuts and seeds you’d like to try now.]

 - sunflower seeds

 Natural nut/seed butters – Another great healthy fat and clean eating diet food.
 Just always read the labels.
 Ingredients including just the nuts is best.
 But most also include salt.
 This is fine, but the least amount of added salt/sodium is best.
 Don’t buy nut/seed butters with added sugar.